how to reserce space on campus

 - In order to avoid double bookings and conflicting requests, one member of the organization should be designated to submit room requisitions and make the necessary arrangements.

-- Your organization should cancel the room request via email (to a member of the RSO team) in Maloney Hall, Suite 242 if you will not need the space.
+- Your organization should cancel the room request via email (to a member of the student organization team) in Carney Hall, Suite 147 if you will not need the space.

 - Organizations should not publicize events until the event has been approved.